 tyntec’s customers can access the WhatsApp Business API via tyntec’s Conversations API – a powerful and simple way to access multiple messaging services when needed, including WhatsApp, Facebook Messenger, Viber, and SMS.

 With tyntec’s Conversations API, businesses can send conversational notifications and support messages — and receive replies — without switching to a new software solution or UI.

 As an official WhatsApp Business solution provider, we eliminate the operational overhead of running your own WhatsApp network integration, which would require hosting, scaling, maintaining, monitoring, and troubleshooting WhatsApp software, clients, and third party databases into your own cloud infrastructure.
 With tyntec you’ll have access to:

 - Business-to-consumer communications know-how

-- Access to other chat channels (Viber, Facebook Messenger) and SMS as fallback
+- Access to other chat channels (Viber, Facebook Messenger, SMS)

 How you integrate the WhatsApp Business API depends heavily on your customer touchpoint strategy and technology resources.
 Explore your options by getting in touch with tyntec, an official WhatsApp Business Solution provider.